tslocke/hobocookbook/manual/dryml-guide.markdown

     </div>
 {.dryml}

 To use DRYML terminology, what we've done there is *replaced* the entire heading with some new content, and the new content happens to contain the original heading.
-So we replaced the heading, and then restored it again.
-Which in DRYML is written:
+So we replaced the heading, and then restored it again, which in DRYML is written:

     <card>
       <heading: replace>